CapnSpellcheck/YelpFusionDemo/README.md

 There were other caveats that came with deferring that callback via posting.
 Although it should be possible to fix it going that route, it hasn't been a priority yet in my app from which this code came.

-There is a style mismatch in the search history suggestion list on API 25 and up (or maybe 24).
+There is a style mismatch in the search history list on API 25 and up (or maybe 24).
 On 23 and below, the style matches the action bar -- light text on dark background.
 On 25, for some reason it uses a light background.
 I haven't had the time to investigate.

+The query string isn't displayed in the search box after clicking on a history entry.
+I think this is a pretty weird design of SearchView.

+The first time you tap on a grid item after entering the search query, the keyboard can pop up again.
+The Android input focus system has its surprising moments.